zx80/flask-simple-auth/README.md

 ## TODO

-- on 401, add WWW-Authenticate
 - cache other things?
-- use flask http auth somehow?
+- use flask http auth somehow? for digest only?
 - could it be a single py file instead of a stupid `__init__.py` in a directory? how to package that?
+- fix mime type on FSA responses